graphql/graphql-wg/rfcs/AbstractFilter/AbstractFilterArgumentSpec.md

 ### Filter Argument Validation

-:: A *filter argument* is the input value of a field argument with the `@limitTypes` directive applied to it.
+:: A *filter argument* is the coerced argument value of a field argument with the `@limitTypes` directive applied.

-Each type referenced in the filter argument must exist in the type system, and be possible in this position for it to be considered a valid input value in the context of this specification.
+Each type referenced in the *filter argument* must exist in the type system, and be a possible return type of the field to be considered a valid argument in the context of this specification.

 This validation happens as part of {CoerceAllowedTypes()}, defined below.